Sign In Register

 Safety Score

-Lowell has an average annual temperature of 57°F (14°C).
+Lowell enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 33°F in January while summers reach 80°F in July.
-Annual precipitation is 46.0 inches.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.0 inches (wetter than the 38-inch national average).
+The area receives 7.2 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 831 feet.

 Temperature